sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/performance.md

 to set fadvise policies on input streams.
 Once implemented, this will become the supported mechanism used for configuring the input IO policy.

+### fadvise `normal` (default)

+The `normal` policy starts off reading a file  in `sequential` mode, but if the caller seeks backwards in the stream, it switches from sequential to `random`.

+This policy essentially recognizes the initial read pattern of columnar storage formats (e.g. Apache ORC and Apache Parquet), which seek to the end of a file, read in index data and then seek backwards to selectively read columns.
+The first seeks may be be expensive compared to the random policy, however the overall process is much less expensive than either sequentially reading through a file with the `random` policy, or reading columnar data with the `sequential` policy.

+## <a name="commit"></a> Committing Work in MapReduce and Spark

+Hadoop MapReduce, Apache Hive and Apache Spark all write their work to HDFS and similar filesystems.
+When using S3 as a destination, this is slow because of the way `rename()` is mimicked with copy and delete.

+If committing output takes a long time, it is because you are using the standard `FileOutputCommitter`.
+If you are doing this on any S3 endpoint which lacks list consistency (Amazon S3 without [S3Guard](s3guard.html)), this committer is at risk of losing data!

+*Your problem may appear to be performance, but that is a symptom of the underlying problem: the way S3A fakes rename operations means that the rename cannot be safely be used in output-commit algorithms.*

+Fix: Use one of the dedicated [S3A Committers](committers.md).

 ## <a name="tuning"></a> Options to Tune

-### <a name="pool-sizes"></a> Thread and connection pool sizes.
+### <a name="pooling"></a> Thread and connection pool sizes.

-Each S3A client interacting with a single bucket, as a single user, has its own dedicated pool of open HTTP 1.1 connections, and of threads used to perform upload and copy operations.
+Each S3A client interacting with a single bucket, as a single user, has its own dedicated pool of open HTTP 1.1 connections alongside a pool of threads used for upload and copy operations.
-The default values are intended to strike a balance between performance and memory/thread use.
+The default pool sizes are intended to strike a balance between performance and memory/thread use.

 You can have a larger pool of (reused) HTTP connections and threads